-Tensor networks and Quantum Gravity
+Complex Networks and Quantum Gravity

+Mathematicians investigating one of science's great questions-how to unite the physics of the very big with that of the very small-have discovered that when the understanding of complex networks such as the brain or the Internet is applied to geometry the results match up with quantum behavior.
+[6]

 Vectors are great for describing the motion of a particle.
 But now suppose you need to analyze something more complicated, where multiple magnitudes and directions are involved.
 Perhaps you're an engineer calculating stresses and strains in an elastic material.
 Or a neuroscientist tracing the changing forces on water flow near nerve cells.
 Or a physicist attempting to describe gravity in the cosmos.
 For all that, you need tensors.
 And they might even help you unify gravitational theory with quantum physics.
 [5]

 The magnetic induction creates a negative electric field, causing an electromagnetic inertia responsible for the relativistic mass change; it is the mysterious Higgs Field giving mass to the particles.
 The Planck Distribution Law of the electromagnetic oscillators explains the electron/proton mass rate by the diffraction patterns.
 The accelerating charges explain not only the Maxwell Equations and the Special Relativity, but the Heisenberg Uncertainty Relation, the wave particle duality and the electron's spin also, building the bridge between the Classical and Relativistic Quantum Theories.
 The self maintained electric potential of the accelerating charges equivalent with the General Relativity space-time curvature, and since it is true on the quantum level also, gives the base of the Quantum Gravity.

 Contents

 Preface 2

 Popular questions about the Higgs Field: 2

 How can we answer these questions?
 2

+Understanding of complex networks could help unify gravity and quantum mechanics 3

-Tensor networks get entangled with quantum gravity 3
+Tensor networks get entangled with quantum gravity 4

-The Classical Relativistic effect 4
+The Classical Relativistic effect 5

-The Relativistic Quantum Mechanics 4
+The Relativistic Quantum Mechanics 5

-The Heisenberg Uncertainty Relation 4
+The Heisenberg Uncertainty Relation 5

 The General Relativity - Electromagnetic inertia and mass 5

-Electromagnetic Induction 5
+Flectromagnetic Induction 5

-Relativistic change of mass 5
+Relativistic change of mass 6

-The frequency dependence of mass 5
+The frequency dependence of mass 6

-Electron - Proton mass rate 5
+Electron - Proton mass rate 6

-Higgs Field 5
+Higgs Field 6

-The Higgs boson 6
+The Higgs boson 7

 What is the Spin?
-6
+7

-The Weak Interaction 6
+The Weak Interaction 7

-Higgs mechanism 6
+Higgs mechanism 7

-Gravity from the point of view of quantum physics 7
+Gravity from the point of view of quantum physics 8

-The Gravitational force 7
+The Gravitational force 8

-The Graviton 8
+The Graviton 9

-Conclusions 8
+Conclusions 9

-References 8
+References 9

 Author: George Rajna

 Preface

 Popular questions about the Higgs Field:

-1.)
-If the Higgs field is responsible for imbuing particles with mass, and mass is responsible for gravity, is it possible that the Higgs field will provide the missing link between general relativity and quantum mechanics i.e. could the Higgs field be the basis of a quantum theory of gravity?
-2.)
-Can the theoretical Higgs Field be used as the "cause" of relativistic momentum or relativistic kinetic energy of a moving body?
-3.)
-Does Einstein's General Relativity need to be adjusted for the Higgs field?
-4.)
-Since the Higgs field gives most particles mass, and permeates all space, then GR needs the Higgs field to be a theory of space?
-5.)
+- 1.)
+If the Higgs field is responsible for imbuing particles with mass, and mass is responsible for gravity, is it possible that the Higgs field will provide the missing link between general relativity and quantum mechanics i.e. could the Higgs field be the basis of a quantum theory of gravity? - 2.)
+Can the theoretical Higgs Field be used as the "cause" of relativistic momentum or relativistic kinetic energy of a moving body? - 3.)
+Does Einstein's General Relativity need to be adjusted for the Higgs field? - 4.)
+Since the Higgs field gives most particles mass, and permeates all space, then GR needs the Higgs field to be a theory of space? - 5.)
 So where GR is highly curved, the Higgs field is also curved?
 And does a highly curved Higgs field affect the way particles acquire mass?
 For that matter, a curved space-time would also curve electromagnetic field?
 How can we answer these questions?